jpknwls/SmartFocusProduction/DEVELOPMENT.rst

 ==================================

-Development environment assumes automated deployment as described in operations documentation, but with VM as target system.
+Development environment assumes automated deployment as described in operations documentation, but with a virtual machine as the target system.

 Additional pre-requisite to have on the host system: